Operational Test and Evaluation of Chemical Remediation Activities (OTECRA)

 Report and Findings

 The OTECRA team compiled the data from the study and lessons learned on what worked and what didn't work well during the field study.
-This information, as well as identification of operational and research gaps will be published as part of the EPA report.
+This information, as well as identification of operational and research gaps are published as part of the EPA report.

 A release of a CWA or any other highly toxic chemical remains a threat to the United States and abroad.
 This full-scale study enhances the Nation's ability to prepare for, respond to, and recover from a chemical agent incident by increasing responder confidence in the efficacy of sampling and decontamination methodologies, and through an improved operational perspective gained during the full-scale tests and evaluations.
 A strong collaboration between researchers and responders builds greater capability for the Nation to respond to potential CWA events.